mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-This bridge design incorporates advanced interactive holographic displays and can be configured to automatically adapt to changing situations or
+This bridge design incorporates advanced interactive holographic displays and can be configured to automatically adapt to changing situations or personnel.

-Spacecraft Options

-personnel.
 A bridge with holographic controls is always optimised for the task at hand and grants
 DM+2 when rolling for initiative.